weweb-assets/ww-progress-bar/AI.md

 - label: 'element' | 'progress' | 'none' - Label display mode.
 Default: "progress"

 ***Slots:***
-- progressionLabel: ww-text - Label component for progress display
+- progressionLabel: ww-text - Label component for progress display.
+Set zIndex: 1 in progressionLabel element to ensure it is above the progressbar.

 ***Events:***
 - change: { value: number } - Triggered when the progress value changes